Omisoka: How Do Japanese Spend the New Year’s Eve?

 The Great Cleaning is not just another event, but is considered to be the sacred rite, which would clean all the rooms and bring the best luck in the coming year.

-Shrines and temples did have the great cleaning rite and the public as well, this tradition continue to this day.
+Shrines and temples did have the great cleaning rite and the public as well, this tradition continues to this day.

 Taking a bath at the night of New year’s Eve is called Toshi no Yu (year’s bath).
 Cleaning out all the year’s ‘uncleanliness’ and welcome the coming year.